-Update March 2020: Back in 2018, I bought this low-cost Mini-router without having a clear idea of how to use it, other than to somehow get past the RIDICULOUS GEO-restrictions that providers such as the BBC and others put on their TV content.
+Update March 2020: Back in 2018, I bought this low-cost Mini-router (Mango) without having a clear idea of how to use it, other than to somehow try to get past the RIDICULOUS GEO-restrictions that providers such as the BBC and others put on their TV content.
 My MT300N (Mango) is yellow incidentally, like the photo.
 After very carefully reading the instructions and comparing to other routers, I realised what a winner it really is.

 But first, the point.
 I was in Spain when I originally wrote this article in 2018 and on the one hand I could see why the BBC may not wish the Spanish or any other Europeans who don’t pay the BBC tax we call a license, to watch UK content, on the other hand I was and am a UK license paying citizen with the necessary username and password to use the iPlayer.
 Why then do for example the BBC attempt to prevent me from using their service when I’m in Spain?
 They should offer instant refunds to those who can’t access the content plus extra for the inconvenience.

 As it happens, NowTV and Amazon have the same ridiculous restrictions, despite protecting their content behind username and password systems.
 For far too long these powerful organisations have had it their way and to hell with convenience for the paying customers.